 Emotions

 We may think that doctors are devoid of emotions, but that is just not the case, and more often than not, they keep emotions back until they can let them out.
 I can remember several times that I heard my roomie in emotional distress after a tough day; perhaps a patient of his had been arrested or passed away that day.
-Of course, he must remain professional; once that door closes; however, things are very different indeed.
+Of course, he must remain professional; once that door closes; however, things are very different.

 Tiredness